badlydrawnrob/elm-playground/elm-in-action/README.md

     - Conditional branches (like lisp's `cond`)
     - Explain the `_` underscore (the `else` part)
         - It's the _default_ branch
+13. What is a custom type option?
+See `ThumbnailSize`.
+Note that it's Title case (sorta)

 [^1]: I have color-coordinated some sections with highlights on the _Elm in Action_ ebook